 Before you enter anything into a website, take a look at the URL.
-There should be an “https” and not just an “http.”
-In addition, make sure you see a little padlock icon.
+There should be an “HTTPS” and not just an “HTTP.”
+Also, make sure you see a little padlock icon.
 This tells you that the information transmitted between the server and the browser is private.

 7. Get rid of things you’re not using